 At 23 months old, the courts ruled for his life support to be removed.

-You should understand the impact of these two cases on the NHS and law in the UK.
+You should understand the impact of these two cases on the NHS and on law in the UK.

 Key things to know: